TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Vendor*

-        The term "Vendor" is most commonly used as a semantic grouping identifier for PHP namespaces in developed extensions.
+        The term "Vendor" is most commonly used as a semantic grouping identifier for PHP namespaces in extensions.
 Composer collects all packages in a directory, that is also usually called "vendor" and contains subdirectories with each of those PHP namespace identifiers.
 A vendor can then provide multiple distinct extensions, each separated by